sky-shift/skyshift/examples/bookinfo-demo/README.md

     kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.13.10/config/manifests/metallb-native.yaml
     ```

-    Check the status of the mettallb pods using the following command, and wait until they are in running state
+    Check the status of the MetalLB pods using the following command, and wait until they are in running state

     ```
     kubectl get pods -n metallb-system